onlyurei/knockout-spa/README.md

 ### What is this? ###

-A mini (but full-fledged) SPA framework built on top of:
+A mini (less than 200 LOC but full-fledged) SPA framework built on top of:
 * Knockout (MVVM)
 * Require (Module Organizer/Loader/Optimizer)
 * Director (Router)